 A slack line, a.k.a. slackline, is a surprisingly great camping gift for campers who have kids.
 Simply set it up between two trees — along with the included top balance-assist strap — and you have a challenging and fun toy that kids will spend hours on.
 They’ll build micro-muscles and balance.
 And when it’s your turn, you’ll gain all the same mind-body challenging benefits of finding and keeping your balance on a slack line.
 Plus, it’s fun — and there are no digital electronic device game screens involved at all.
 Chalk that up as a another win for camping.

 You don’t have to hike in grizzly bear country to need a good can of bear spray, but if your camper is visiting Montana, Wyoming, Alaska and parts of Idaho where grizzly bears roam, bear spray is an absolute must, making it a go-to camping gift idea.
 For the rest of the country that has black bears, well, most often a black bear will run away as soon as it notices a human.
 But not always.
-Bear spray is for those not always times.
+Bear spray is for those ‘not always’ times.
 And while it’s not marketed as a deterrent against mountain lions, there have been some reports where bear spray has successfully fended off cougar attacks.
-What about as a self-defense tool against an attacking human?
-Better than nothing, but bear spray actually has a far lower dose of oleoresin capsicum than pepper spray meant for human defense.
-Counter intuitive, right?
-Totally, until you remember that bears have a super-sensitive sense of smell.
-Either way, many hunters who carry guns also carry bear spray, so that tells you something about the effectiveness.

 Not sure about the SUP camping gift idea?
 An inflatable kayak brings a similar sort of fun to the camping experience.
-The Intex Explorer K2 Kayak is inexpensive yet surprisingly durable and it’s built for two.
-It’s a pretty fantastic deal, really.
+The Intex Excursion Pro Kayak is inexpensive yet surprisingly durable.
+It’s available in a 2-person version (above) as well as a 1-person version.
 It’s not rated for whitewater, but for tooling around near shore on a mountain lake, you’d be hard-pressed to find something better at this price point.

 The Klymit Double V Sleeping Pad is great for camping honeymooners and car-camping parents who still like each other.
 Better yet, the side-by-side V-chamber construction reduces the movement of air between the two sides, which means a big guy can roll over without bouncing his partner around, waking her up and creating a heightened need for coffee in the morning.
 It’s 74″ long, just under 4′ wide and it’s 3″ thick.
 It weighs in at about 2.7 pounds, which makes it fantastic for car campers who like to travel light and don’t have a lot of extra room.
 Oh, one more thing: The Double V comes with a pump-integrated stuff sack for easy, rapid inflation, so you don’t need to pack a bulky pump.